 Contract Implementation Schedule (CIS)

-The Contractor shall submit thirty (30) days after signing of the Contract to the Customer for approval detailed contract implementation schedule which shall be based on the Project Time Schedule and shall show the interrelationship between the various elements of the Work required under this Contract („Contract Implementation Schedule”).
+The Contractor shall submit thirty (30) days after signing of the Contract to the Customer for approval detailed contract implementation schedule which shall be based on the Project Time Schedule and shall show the interrelationship between the various elements of the Work required under this Contract (the “Contract Implementation Schedule”).
+The Contract Implementation Schedule shall be in XLSX format or other adequate format agreed upon by the Parties.
+Level of detail of the Contract Implementation Schedule shall be agreed upon by the during the kick-off meeting, provided that the basis of the scope and detail is determined in Annex 2 (Scope of Work).

-The Contractor will be permitted reasonable variation in the sequence of activities shown in the Contract Implementation Schedule and will be permitted to update the approved Contract Implementation Schedule, provided that:
+The Contractor will be permitted reasonable variation in the sequence of activities shown in the Contract Implementation Schedule and will be permitted to update the approved Contract Implementation Schedule on required basis, provided that:

-such variation does not affect negatively the Contractual Completion Date (or separate completion dates of individual facilities), or milestones under the Project Time Schedule;
+such variation does not negatively affect the Contractual Completion Date (or separate completion dates of individual facilities), or milestones under the Project Time Schedule;

 no interference with the activities of others performing work for the project is caused thereby;